Simultaneous approximation in nilsystems and the multiplicative thickness of return-time sets: Introduction

 \subsection{Combinatorial applications}

 Since the pioneering work of Furstenberg \cite{furstenberg_1977} and Furstenberg and Weiss \cite{furstenberg_weiss_1978}, measurable and topological dynamics have proven to be remarkably effective in addressing certain problems from additive combinatorics and Ramsey theory.
 It is in this vein that we will show how Theorems \ref{maintheorem_nilsystems_have_simult_approx} and \ref{maintheorem_ae_return_set_is_mult_thick} and the scaffolding that supports them can be used to give new combinatorial results in two directions: enhancements to van der Waerden's theorem on arithmetic progressions and multiplicative structures in translates of difference sets and their higher-order recurrence analogues.
+Finally, in \cref{sec_disjointness}, we give a result concerning the disjointness between additive and multiplicative dynamical systems.

 We begin with an reformulation of \cref{thm_furst_weiss} that is more convenient for our combinatorial purposes.
 An elementary argument shows that Theorems \ref{thm_furst_weiss} and \ref{thm:dvdw} are equivalent; see \cite[Sec.
 5]{glasscock_koutsogiannis_richter_2019}.